chicagopython/chipy.org/README.md

 viewing the logs, you can press ctl-c.

     make tail-logs

+The site is pretty bare when there is no data in the database.
+Use the below to create some data in the database.

+    make dev-data

 To run an arbitrary Django management command, you can use the following form.
 The below example shows you how to run the `help` management command, but